ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 Now you can open more than one microphone at a time via `getUserMedia` in Firefox Nightly!
 The [`getUserMedia`][gUM] is an interface that prompts the user for permission to open a media input, which will produce media data for the web service.

-In the past, Firefox could use only one microphone per [window][window] most of the time.
+In the past, Firefox could use only one microphone per [window][window].
 Now the restriction is lifted!
 The example code below can demonstrate the difference between the *before* and *after*.

 ```js
 async function runTest() {